Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Introduction

 In this paper, we continue our study of TSCCs over the erasure channel and present new decoding algorithms that improve upon the decoders in \cite{ITW_TSCC}.
-A driving force for this work is to improve the threshold of the TSCCs for erasure noise while also retaining the advantage of the subsystem codes, namely the ability to measure the syndromes using only 2-body measurements.
+A driving force for this work is to improve the threshold of the TSCCs for erasure noise.
 Topological subsystem color codes have fewer stabilizer generators than a comparable color code or a surface code.
 This will lead to lower thresholds \cite{bombin2012universal,suchara2011constructions,andrist12}.
 To address this we use the technique of gauge fixing, wherein we promote some of the gauge operators to checks.
 Gauge fixing in effect leads to a larger stabilizer.
 This technique of promoting some gauge operators to stabilizers was used for analyzing the structure of subsystem codes in \cite{bombin2012universal}, and for quantum computation in \cite{paetznick2013universal,bombin2015gauge}.
-More recently, it was also employed for decoding subsystem codes \cite{higgott2020subsystem}.
+More recently, it was also employed for decoding subsystem codes \cite{higgott2021subsystem}.

-There are a few challenges to overcome before gauge fixing can be useful for error correction.
-The additional stabilizer generators may not be measurable using 2-body measurements.
-It is not enough if the additional stabilizer generators are individually measurable using 2-body measurements.
-They must also be jointly measurable using 2-body measurements.
-One of the contributions of the paper is to enable gauge fixing for TSCCs while also keeping the measurements to 2-body operators.
-This allowed us to improve the threshold significantly over our previous work.

-However, this falls short of the thresholds of the color codes and surface codes \cite{aloshious2019erasure,vodola2018twins, delfosse2020linear}.
-We then employed near complete gauge fixing to improve the threshold.
-A challenge in this context is to increase the number of checks while ensuring that they have a decomposition in terms of gauge measurements involving fewer qubits than the direct measurement of those checks.
-In addition, we also need to keep the number of measurements per check small, otherwise it could also lead to a degradation in performance when we consider faulty syndrome measurements.
-A novel contribution of this paper is to provide such decompositions for the additional checks used for gauge fixing.
-In these decompositions, we only require 2-body measurements for half the checks and and 4-body measurements for the remaining half.
-With these results in hand, we then make use of the mapping between TSCCs and color codes to decode TSCCs.
+An immediate question for the gauge fixing decoders is to determine which gauge operators to promote to stabilizers.
+We propose two decoding algorithms each of which makes a different choice of the operators for gauge fixing.
+Both of them rely on the fact that a TSCC can be mapped to color codes.
+Furthermore, the stabilizers of these color codes are in the gauge group of the TSCC.
+We choose two different sets of these color code stabilizers for gauge fixing.